AgustinCamposRC/Watermark_APP/README.md

 # Watermark_App
-An image watermark apps created in python that that allows you to add a custom watermark image or text in a base img and save it in the chosen directory.The application use ttkbootstrap, matplotlib and Pillow libraries to create all app features.
+An image watermarking application created in python that allows you to add a custom watermark image or text on a base img and save it in the chosen directory.The use ttkbootstrap, matplotlib and Pillow libraries to create all the features of the application.

 ## GUI Layout
 The GUI application is made up of several components, among them, frames, buttons, labels, combobox, Scales, Entrys, which allow the interaction with the user.
 With these elements the user can customize the characteristics of the watermark, such as font type, size, color, opacity, content and position.